Russian missile strike hits crowded shopping mall in Ukraine

 Zelenskyy said the mall presented “no threat to the Russian army” and had “no strategic value.”
 He accused Russia of sabotaging “people’s attempts to live a normal life, which make the occupiers so angry.”

-In his nightly address, he said it appeared Russian forces had intentionally targeted the shopping center and added, “Today’s Russian strike at a shopping mall in Kremenchuk is one of the most daring terrorist attacks in European history.”

-Russian Tu-22M3 long-range bombers flying over Russia’s western Kursk region fired the missile that hit the shopping center, as well as another that hit a sports arena in Kremenchuk, according to Ukrainian officials.

-The Russian strike carried echoes of attacks earlier in the war that caused large numbers of civilian casualties — such as one in March on a Mariupol theater where many civilians had holed up, killing an estimated 600, and another in April on a train station in eastern Kramatorsk that left at least 59 people dead.
+The Russian strike echoed attacks earlier in the war that caused large numbers of civilian casualties — such as one in March on a Mariupol theater where many civilians had holed up, killing an estimated 600, and another in April on a train station in eastern Kramatorsk that left at least 59 people dead.

 “Russia continues to take out its impotence on ordinary civilians.
 It is useless to hope for decency and humanity on its part,” Zelenskyy said.